kalendar/assessments/srl/metacognition/monitoring/high.md

 ## Monitoring

 Monitoring is one aspect of metacognition.
-Being a **frequent** monitor is very positive because it means that you often keep track of how well you are learning.
-You seem to be tuned in to when something is challenging for you and or when are not performing at a desired level.
-Being aware of your thinking is important because it helps you notice when you need to change or adjust to improve your learning.
+Your responses to the SRL survey indicated that you **frequently** monitor while you learn.
+Thus, you seem to be aware of when something is challenging for you and or when are not performing at a desired level.
+Being aware of your thinking is important because it can let you know when and how you might need to adjust to improve your learning.

 Keep up the good work!
-To continue being a **frequent self-monitor** when performing schoolwork, click on the Do button, below, to find new self-monitoring tactics.
+To stay on this path of **frequently monitoring** yourself, click on the **Learn**, **See**, and/or **Do** buttons.

 ## Your Survey Responses